Remper/sociallink/README.md

 of the SocialLink
  - [**smt-ui**](https://github.com/Remper/sociallink/wiki/SMT-UI) — web-based UI for some of the SMT API

+## Installation

+Refer to each module's documentation to install each one of them

 ## License

 All the code is licensed under the [Apache License 2.0](https://github.com/Remper/sociallink/blob/master/LICENSE)